christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 The log-likelihood of statistically independant observation will simply be the sum of the log-likelihood of each observation.

-[Under the assuption of a uniform prior $$ g(y) $$, maximising the a posteriori probability is equivalent to maximising the likelihood](http://christopher5106.github.io/machine/learning/2016/09/17/about-bayes.html#under-a-uniform-prior).
+[Under the assumption of a uniform prior $$ g(y) $$, maximising the a posteriori probability is equivalent to maximising the likelihood](http://christopher5106.github.io/machine/learning/2016/09/17/about-bayes.html#under-a-uniform-prior).
 That means that the target class maximizes of the log-likelihood.

 As an *objective function or a loss*, we usually prefer to "minimize", so the target class will **minimize the negative log-likelihood** :

 $$ negloglike( y ) = - \ln P(X | y ) $$

-In the case of independant observations, it is equivalent to minimizing the negative-log-likelihood of each observation.
+In case of independant observations, it is equivalent to minimizing the negative-log-likelihood of each observation.

 # Binomial probabilities - log loss / logistic loss / cross-entropy loss